iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 ### Choosing where to attach messages

 To transfer 10 i to Bob, Charlie must attach a value message to the Tangle.
-To do so, he needs between 1 and 8 tip messages that he can attach his own message.
+For that, he needs between 1 and 8 tip messages that he can attach to his own message.

 To get these tip messages, Charlie requests them from a node.